 Our Volunteers Are The Best!

 Thank you to everyone who helped us in 2015!
 Whether you shared your expertise as a Connections program leader, weeded and watered planting beds at Bridge Gardens, cleared trails, helped create our successful fundraising events, or attended weekly work days at the Agricultural Center - we thank you!
 The Trust relies upon you - we couldn't do what we do without your time and energy!

-And, if you're interested in learning how you can join our volunteer team, please contact Outreach Manager Kathy Kennedy at 631.283.3195 or firstname.lastname@example.org.
+Interested in learning how you can join our volunteer team?
+Please contact Outreach Manager Kathy Kennedy at 631.283.3195 or firstname.lastname@example.org.
 We would love to get you involved!